Watcher Documentation

 Digital-Twin EHR System

-Watcher serves as the backend simulator in our digital-twin framework (Figure):
+Watcher serves as the backend simulator in the system (Figure):

 Watcher model architecture